thbst16/dotnet-sheets-notifications/README.md

 * **Google Sheets**
   * Spreadsheet Format - The spreadsheet must apply the exact headers shown in the image above: Date, Time, Type, Destination, Message, and Processed.
+  * Processing - Messages are processed as soon as the date / time passes for rows where the processed field is set to "FALSE".
+The processed field is updated by the program when the message is processed.
   * Message Types - The 3 types of message are: PHONE, SMS and EMAIL.
   * Spreadsheet Tab Name - Set to "TiggerList" using the static readonly variable 'sheet' in GoogleSheetTrigger.cs.
   * Spreadsheet ID - Set as a property in local.settings.json.
 The Google Sheets spreadsheet ID can be found in the Sheets URL.